Internet-Draft OAuth Mission Deferred Approval August 2026

 This profile is specific to the OAuth binding's authorization-code ceremony.
 Under the standalone Mission Authority Server binding ([I-D.draft-mcguinness-mission-authority-server]), approval is natively asynchronous and this re-sequencing is not needed.

 This profile tracks an in-progress substrate.
 It depends normatively on OAuth Deferred Token Response ([I-D.draft-gerber-oauth-deferred-token-response]), an early Internet-Draft that is not ratified and whose details may change, so this profile is not yet a stable interface and will track the substrate as it evolves.
 Synchronous Mission approval, which needs only the issuance profile, is the stable path; deploy deferred approval for evaluation rather than as a stable interface.
+This document is Standards Track despite that posture because it tracks its substrate and stabilizes with it.

 3. Relationship to the Issuance Profile